koansys/isat/README.rst

 ========

-I've translated the SGP algorithms from MATLAB which we believe to be the best current propagator implementation; see the Miura's PhD thesis.
+I've translated the SGP algorithms from MATLAB which we believe to be the best current propagator implementation; see Miura's PhD thesis.
 It's a direct translation and has some very un-JavaScript structure, including globals used by the original FORTRAN and MATLAB implementations.
 This needs to be restructured.
 I've written tests to capture MATLAB calculations and translated them to validate the JavaScript implementation.